-The major reason for the production of bee honey with in the study area was found for selling the honey and for home consumption which was 98.8% of total study population.
-Whereas, 57.5% of total population reared honey for the purpose of selling honey along with hive.
+The results of our study indicate that the major reason for honey production was for the market and for home consumption, representing 98.8% of total study population.
+Whereas, 57.5% of total population produced honey for the purpose of selling honey along with hive.

 Status of hive